 Ask yourself these questions to gain a better feel for what storage method makes the most sense for you:

-- Timeframe/Accessibility - When and how often do you need to spend your Bitcoin?
-Is this more of a checking account, medium term savings account, or is your Bitcoin more similar to a long term retirement account?
+Timeframe/Accessibility - When and how often do you need to spend your Bitcoin?
+Is this more of a checking account, a medium-term savings account, or is your Bitcoin more similar to a long-term retirement account?

 Word to the wise: don’t make your custody setup so complicated that even you forget how to access the funds.
 Bitcoiners tell cautionary tales of people losing Bitcoin due to overcomplicated custody setups resulting in the owner forgetting how to access their coins.

-Now that you’ve decided to acquire some Bitcoin (smart move) it’s time to decide where to store your Bitcoin.
+Now that you’ve decided to acquire some Bitcoin (smart move), it’s time to choose where to store your Bitcoin.
 This can feel overwhelming when you’re getting started.
-In this section we’ll give you a quick overview of your options.
+In this section, we’ll give you a quick overview of your options.
 Like most things in life, it’s all about tradeoffs.

-Pros: Much easier to access your wallet compared to a paper wallet.
-Private keys never touch the internet which reduces risk of losing them.
-Suitable for long term storage.
+Pros: Private keys never touch the internet, which reduces the risk of losing them.
+Suitable for long-term storage.
 If you lose your hardware wallet, you can use the backup seed phrase to restore your wallet.

 What: Users store private keys on a mobile device.

-Pros: Simple to use, good for beginners, works for small amounts, convenient for spending even though most people rarely spend their Bitcoin right now (too much upside to holding for the long term.)
+Pros: Simple to use, suitable for beginners, works for small amounts, convenient for spending even though most people rarely spend their Bitcoin right now (too much upside to holding for the long term.)

 Cons: Least secure option as private keys are on a device connected to the internet.
 If an attacker gains physical access to your phone, funds can be sent to their own wallets.
-Not good for long term storage.
+Not suitable for long-term storage.